africanproofs/provider-register/README.md

     - git: Orgarnisation Github/Gitlab url
     - youtube: Organisation Channel address
     - wechat: Username
+- services: {Object}
+  - price: Yes or No
+  - attestations: Yes or No
+  - validator: Yes or No
 - infrastructure: [Array]
-    - chain: Flare or Songbird
+    - chain: Flare, Songbird etc
     - location: {Object} - Physical location of the infrastructure
         - name: Location in human readable format [City, State]
         - country: Country code [XX]
         - latitude: Latitude in decimal degrees
         - longitude: Longitude in decimal degrees
-    - rpc_endpoint: Chain RPC endpoint
+    - rpc_endpoint: Chain RPC endpoint - Omit if private
-    - ws_endpoint: Chain WS endpoint
+    - ws_endpoint: Chain WS endpoint - Omit if private

-## Validator and Price Provider Instructions
+## Provider Instructions
-Copy the [template](https://gitlab.com/proofs.africa/flare-participant-register/assets/participant.template.json) provided on this repo.
-Name the file participant.json
+Copy the [template](https://gitlab.com/proofs.africa/flare-provider-register/assets/provider.template.json) provided on this repo.
+Name the file provider.json

 Update the template with information specific to your organisation.
 Ensure that you provide as much and as accurate data as possible.